-Load module logger.
+• Load module logger.
 If you configure the Load module with a logger and have turned on the diags_USER4, the statistics gathered by the Load module are recorded to the load module's logger instance.
 You can use the RTOS Analyzer tools to visualize the Load based on these Log records.
-See the System Analyzer User's Guide (SPRUH43) and the System Analyzer wiki page for more information.
+See the System Analyzer User's Guide (SPRUH43) for more information.